nikolausschueler/c-autopoet/README.md

 This is my Autopoet program, written in C. It is an implementation of the "Dissociated Press" algorithm https://en.wikipedia.org/wiki/Dissociated_press.

+Summed up, the algorithm works like this: Select some sequence of letters from the file.
+Typically, you would start at the beginning of the text.
+Find all successors of the sequence.
+Choose one randomly.
+Drop the first letter of the sequence and add the successor to the end.
+Repeat the search for successors with this new sequence.
+When the sequence matches right at the end of the text, there is no successor.
+Stop.

 I use it as an extended form of "Hello World" when I want to play with a programming language.